reicraftscode/web-chat-application/readme.md

 NodeJS, Node Package Manager

 ## Acknowledgment
-The idea of ChatBee was inspired by Bee Movie where bees gathered inside the beehive to chit-chat.
+The idea of ActiveBee was inspired by Bee Movie where bees gathered inside the beehive to chit-chat.
 Therefore, I thought of beehive as a "room" and the users are like the bees.

 #### Theme
 [Coolors](https://coolors.co/) helped me to achieve a user-friendly theme for my web application.
 The name came from [Namelix](https://namelix.com/).